scala/scala3/docs/docs/reference/symmetric-meta-programming.md

     val exp = Plus(Plus(Num(2), Var("x")), Num(4))
     val letExp = Let("x", Num(3), exp)

-Here's a compiler that maps an expression given in the interpreted language to quoted Scala code of type `Expr[Int]`.
+Here’s a compiler that maps an expression given in the interpreted language to quoted Scala code of type `Expr[Int]`.
 The compiler takes an environment that maps variable names to Scala `Expr`s.